Ghostscypher/php-mpesa/specifications.md

 ## Mpesa auth class

-This is a small helper class whose sole purpose is to store the mpesa authetication credentials, to avoid recreating, the crentials over and over again
+This is a small helper class whose sole purpose is to store the mpesa authentication credentials, to avoid recreating, the credentials over and over again

 ```java